 Or a combination of the four options

-You can create a better customer experience by serving audiences highly-relevant content.
+You can create a better customer experience by serving audiences highly relevant content.
 The more specific the targeting, the more personalized the experience.
-This increases ad engagement and boosts the bottom line.
+This increases ad engagement and boosts your bottom line.

 There are many types of retargeting ads that you can run successfully.
-The relevance to the viewer will be critical to determining how effective they are.
+Relevance to the viewer will be critical in determining how effective they are.
 To use an ecommerce example, a person who visits a product page for sunglasses should be served ads with sunglass options.
 If another visitor purchases jeans, it might be best to show that customer an ad for matching belts.
 Other retargeting ads examples include:

 Deal seekers: Serve ads that include discounts to customers who have visited a clearance section.

-Past customers: Serve ads that feature new or complementary products from those who have already purchased.
+Past customers: Serve ads that feature new or complementary products to those who have already purchased.

 Cart abandoners: Show cart contents to those who left during checkout.

-Nothing will make it easier for a customer to ignore an ad faster than muddled messaging.
+Nothing leads to ignored ads faster than muddled messaging.
 Focus on creating eye-catching advertisements with enticing calls-to-action.
 Aim to create memorable advertising with minimal copy and simple design, so your audience absorbs your message quickly and takes action.

 Digital marketing isn’t a set-it-and-forget-it exercise; it's something that requires constant optimization and experimentation.
 Enter A/B testing.
 In A/B testing, an ad or piece of content is duplicated but with one alteration.
 The original (test A) is compared against the duplicate, (test B) to see which delivers a better result.
 Elements that typically change in A/B testing include: